daniel-araujo/acur/README.md

 You can either copy the source files into your own project or install the header file and the static library in your system and have your compiler link to `libacur.a`.

-In your code you're going to need to include the `acur.h` header file.
+Then include `acur.h` in your code.

 ```C
 #include <acur.h>
 ```

-Then you can declare variables of type `struct acur`.
+This lets you declare variables of type `struct acur`.

 ```C
 struct acur my_cursor;